decarofra/Football-Match-Analysis-with-Networks/README.md

 - Two files ("Analisi e estrazione rete_modulare") which contain the code to implement network analysis on the produced datasets
 - A "Partite" folder with the datasets produced with the GUI
 - A "Output" folder with the plots, xlsx and gefx results of the analysis
-- A "Old" folder with the first implementations
+- A "Old" folder with the initial implementations

 ***Data Collection and Dataset Production using Speech Recognition***